monimoyd/panoptic_image_segmentation_with_detr/part2/README.md

 There are two notebooks:

-engineering_dataset_finetune_detr_train.ipynb : Used for training ( Training was still going on when I downloaded the notebook) engineering_dataset_finetune_detr_prediction.ipynb : Used for training ( I used checkpoint weights after 6th epoch)
+detr_engineering_materials_train.ipynb : Used for training
+engineering_dataset_finetune_detr_prediction.ipynb : For prediction

 The trained model can be found in link below: